FilipsFedotovs/EDER-TSU/README.md

-# EDER-VIANN
+# EDER-TSU
-Emulsion Data Event Reconstruction - Vertex Identification by using Artificial Neural Networks.
+Emulsion Data Event Reconstruction - Track Segment Union.
 Release 1.

 This README just serves as a very short user guide, the documentation will be written much later.